How to Remove DSR Search

 chrome policies

-If accessing the Extensions Manager is blocked by DSR Search (the hijacker might redirect you when you try to visit it), an alternative exists:
+However, the Extensions page could be blocked by DSR Search -the hijacker might redirect you when you try to visit it.

 browser extensions folders